rswinkle/PortableGL/README.md

 5. Speed

 Obviously there are trade-offs between several of those.
 An example where 4 trumps 2 (and arguably 3) is with shaders.
-Rather than write or include a GLSL parser and have a built in compiler or interpreter, shaders are special C functions that match a specific prototype.
+Rather than write or include a GLSL parser and have a built in compiler or interpreter, shaders are special C/C++ functions that match a specific prototype.
 Uniforms are another example where 3 and 4 beat 2 because it made no sense to match the API because we can do things so much simpler by passing a pointer to a user defined struct (see the examples).

+## What PortableGL Is Not

+It is *not* a drop in replacement for libGL the way Mesa and some other software rendering libraries are.
+Porting a real OpenGL program to PGL will require some code changes though depending on the program that could be as little as a dozen lines or so.
+In many cases the biggest changes required have nothing to do with PGL vs OpenGL directly, but having to change the windowing system.
+If you want to use PGL for full window software rendering you need a system that supports blitting raw pixels to the screen.
+Libraries like GLFW which are designed to be used with real OpenGL do not have that capability because everything is done through the OpenGL context.
+There is some talk of adding some kind of [support for real software rendering](https://github.com/glfw/glfw/issues/589) but I don't see it going anywhere because it just doesn't make sense for GLFW's goals.
+SDL is great but it is a rather large dependency that links dozens of external libraries.
+So what else is out there?
+I've seen many lighter windowing/input libraries out there that wrap platform specific toolkits that would work, most recently
+[RGFW](https://github.com/ColleagueRiley/RGFW/tree/main) which recently added a [PGL example](https://github.com/ColleagueRiley/RGFW/blob/main/examples/portableGL/main.c).

 Download
 ========